Lila Ontiveros Is Raising the Solar IQ in Houston

 August 9, 2019

-As the Lone Star State’s longest running solar company, Freedom Solar has deep roots in the state, especially in Central Texas where the company was founded.
-In the last few years, we have aggressively expanded to high-solar-potential but low-solar-adoption population centers with deregulated electricity markets — most recently to Houston.
+As the Lone Star State’s longest-running solar company, Freedom Solar has deep roots in the state.
+We’re especially connected to Central Texas, where the company was founded.
+In the past few years, we’ve aggressively expanded to population centers with high solar potential but low solar adoption and deregulated electricity markets — most recently to Houston.

-In May of this year, Freedom Solar hired Houston native Lila Ontiveros as Vice President of Business Development to further accelerate solar installations and build out the team locally in the Bayou City.
+In May 2019, Freedom Solar hired Houston native Lila Ontiveros as vice president of business development.
+With Lila’s help, we’ll further accelerate solar installations and extend the team locally in the Bayou City.

 Houston has huge potential for solar power, especially when combined with battery storage, for several reasons: